What Causes Itchy Skin After Sun Exposure?

 - The rash covers larger areas of your body that have not been exposed to the sun.

-- You cannot soothe your itchy skin with regular over-the-counter treatments.
+- You cannot soothe your itchy skin with regular over-the-counter solutions.

 - Your symptoms are especially severe.